01202 006 464

 About This Course

 The Access to Higher Education Diploma (Education Professions) is a nationally recognised Level 3 qualification designed to prepare adults for university-level study in education, teaching, early childhood, and related disciplines.
-Awarded by OCNL (Open College Network London) and QAA-regulated, it is accepted by education and teacher training degree programmes across the UK.
+Awarded by Skills & Education Group Access and QAA-regulated, it is accepted by education and teacher training degree programmes across the UK.

 Whether you’re a teaching assistant wanting to qualify as a teacher, someone already working in early years who wants to progress, or a career changer drawn to the education sector, this diploma provides the academic grounding and UCAS points you need.
 The 16 units cover child development, family and sociological contexts of education, current developments in education policy, play in the curriculum, safeguarding, equality, diversity and inclusion, and working with children with additional needs.